fabiana2611/fabiana2611.github.io/_posts/may19/2019-05-28-structure.md

   <img src="/img/datastructure/arraylistvslinkedlist.png" width="433" height="232">
 </center>

+You can try the LinkedList using this <a href="https://visualgo.net/en/list">animation</a>

 <h2>String</h2>

 <p style="text-align: justify;">Strings are immutable and always create a new object.
 Each new String object is stored in the <a href="https://www.journaldev.com/797/what-is-java-string-pool" >pool</a> to the application reuse the objects.</p>